Introduction to OCaml

 OCaml Language Basics in utop

-- To start with we will only live in the top-loop world, but even on the first assignment you will start working in both worlds.
+- We will start with OCaml by running tiny examples in the top-loop, but for the first assignment you will be working in both worlds.

 Integers